Course Notes

 - eprint server (where new research appears)

-- Major cryptography conferences, most of which have video recorded talks: PQCrypto, CRYPTO, Eurocrypt, Asiacrypt, another this year was a Simons Institute event.
+- Major cryptography conferences, most of which have video recorded talks: see the IACR Events Website.

 Brush up on your proofs